rinat-gk/Network/DC-STORAGE/Fibre_channel_switching_overview.md

   * E.g. a switches, HBAs, and arrays havemore than one port
 * WWN is not used for data plane switching

+## FC Identifiers

+* FCID is FC's 3 byte logical address
+* FCID id subdevided into three fields
+  * Domain ID
+     * Each switch gets a Domain ID
+  * Area ID
+     * Group of ports on a switch have an Area ID
+  * Port ID
+     * End station connected to switch gets a Port ID
+* FCID is used for the actual data plane traffic switching

+## Fibre Channel Domain IDs

+* Domain IDs identify a switch in the fabric